appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Multiple-Environments.md

 See how to [Setup Multiple Environments](/connect-data/how-to-guides/setup-multiple-environments).

-## What are Multiple Environments

-Multiple environments refer to the practice of creating and using different settings or contexts for various activities or processes.
+## Overview

+Multiple environments allows you to separate staging and production configurations of a datasource.
 Each environment mimics the necessary conditions required for a particular phase, ensuring a controlled and isolated environment for specific tasks.
 This approach allows developers to test and validate changes without affecting the live production environment.
-By isolating the production environment, developers can work confidently, reducing the likelihood of accidental mishaps and making it easier to manage and reverse any unforeseen issues.

 ## Environments on Appsmith